5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 Make Your Resolution specific and action-Based

 Making your resolutions too vague or outcome-based is a big reason most resolutions fail.
 An example of this might be “get in shape” or “make a new friend.”
-These aren’t specific enough and aren’t process-oriented (meaning, what are the steps you’ll take to reach that outcome).
+These aren’t specific enough and it’s outcome-oriented (meaning, it’s out of your control).

-Once you’ve decided what you’d like to work on, check that it’s specific enough and clearly defines the actions you need to take.
+Once you’ve decided what you’d like to work on, and the outcome you’re hoping for, check that you’re being specific enough about the actions you need to take.

 For instance, “get healthy” is way too vague and there are any number of actions involved in healthy living.
 Consider what health means to you and what specific behaviors align with being healthier.

 Same with “make a new friend.”
 This is an outcome you’re hoping for, but it’s out of your control.
-Instead, a better goal might be: “do more activities that widen my social network.”
-Choosing to engage in the activities is within your control and likely to lead to more friends.
+Instead, a better goal might be: “put myself out there, be friendly, and do more activities that widen my social network.”
+Choosing to engage in the activities, as well as how you show up, is within your control and likely to lead to more friends.

 Getting specific on your actions also means it’s measurable.
 A vague, nebulous concept that’s hard to define is also hard to commit to.
 How will you know it’s working?
 Without defining your actions, there’s no way to really know if you’ve met your goals.